2022 NFL draft: Trades

-2020 Resolution JC-2A selections
+Resolution JC-2A selections

-Since the 2021 draft, the NFL, under 2020 Resolution JC-2A, rewards teams for developing minority candidates for head coach and/or general manager positions.
+Resolution JC-2A, enacted by the NFL in November 2020, rewards teams for developing minority candidates for head coach and/or general manager positions.
 The resolution rewards teams whose minority candidates are hired away for one of those positions by awarding draft selections, which are at the end of the third round, after standard compensatory selections; if multiple teams qualify, they are awarded by draft order in the first round.
 These picks are in addition to, and have no impact on, the standard 32 compensatory selections.
 Seven picks were awarded for the 2022 draft pursuant to the resolution.